 Now summer is here there are plenty of luscious berries in the shops.
 I have been experimenting using soft fruit in scones.
 Many American muffin recipes include soft fruit – blueberry muffins being the most popular.
 Blueberries work well in scones too.
 I have combined them with lime to add tartness to contrast with the sweet fruit.

-Blueberry and Lime scones are delicious served with clotted cream and blueberry jam but are even better when served with clotted cream and homemade blueberry and lime curd, so make sure you also try my recipe provided here.
+Blueberry and Lime scones are delicious served with clotted cream and blueberry jam but are even better when served with clotted cream and homemade blueberry and lime curd, so make sure you also try my recipe below.

-Before you make the scones check out my scone making tips below.
+Before you make the scones check out my scone making tips below, and also see my basic plain scone recipe.

 Blueberry and Lime Scones RecipeDifficulty: Easy